PyconUK/2016.pyconuk.org/README.rst

 This site uses django-amber_.
 To install django-amber and other dependencies, run ``pip install -r requirements.txt``.  django-amber is only known to work with Python 3.5.

 You must also install `less <https://www.npmjs.com/package/less>`_, and ensure that `lessc` is available in your PATH.
+The version of lessc packaged in Ubuntu 16.04 is not sufficient (it's probably too old)

 django-amber builds the site by assembling several components: